skilldiego/Windows-Fix-Up/README.md

 5.  **Disk Cleanup**
     *   Automates the Windows Disk Cleanup utility (`cleanmgr.exe`) to remove temporary files, system logs, old update files, and other unnecessary data. **The Downloads folder is explicitly excluded.**
+    *   The script includes a monitor to prevent the Disk Cleanup process from getting stuck indefinitely.

 6.  **Windows Update Module Installation**
-    *   Installs the `PSWindowsUpdate` PowerShell module, which allows for advanced management of Windows Updates via the command line.
+    *   Installs or updates the `PSWindowsUpdate` PowerShell module, which allows for advanced management of Windows Updates via the command line.
+It also ensures the required `NuGet` package provider is present.

 7.  **Windows Update Reset**
     *   Resets the Windows Update components to their default state, which can fix issues with updates failing to download or install.